Colorado BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Never used BetMGM before?
+Never played on BetMGM before?
 Getting started is easy.
 To sign up, all you need is a computer or mobile device, plus a method of payment for your first deposit.
 Just follow our link, and the BetMGM site or app will walk you through the process.

-Have the desire to bet on one of today's games but aren't quite sure where to begin?
-We're here to help.
-Betting the moneyline, spread, and over/under are a few of the most common ways to place bets.
-A moneyline bet means that you think one of the teams will win the contest.
-Pretty simple.
-If you bet $10 with -110 odds and your team emerges with the victory, you'd get back $19.
+Looking to bet on a game but don't know where to start?
+Consider some of the most common betting types, such as the moneyline, spread, and over/under.
+A moneyline bet means that you think one of the teams will win.
+Simple as that!
+And if they do, and you bet $10 on odds of +110, you'd get $21 back.
+There isn't a moneyline for this matchup at the moment, but check back later to see if it's posted.

-Although it can be a little more complicated, betting against the point spread can offer a larger payout or better chance to win in certain situations.
-If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the wager.
+Although it can be a bit more complicated, betting against the point spread can offer a better payout in certain circumstances.
+If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the wager.

-An easier way to bet is to wager on a game's over/under (or point total).
-All you have to do is pick whether you think the combined score of both teams will be higher or lower than the set "total" at the end of the contest.
-It's that simple.
+Looking for an easier way to bet on a game?
+Try wagering on the over/under (or point total).
+Simply pick whether you believe the combined score of both teams at the end of the game will be higher or lower than the set "total."
+That's all there is to it.

 Games in Colorado Today